mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 The system can determine the aggregation formula based on the column's data type.

-## 7. Other
+## 7. Other Considerations

 ### Column Naming Convention

-As they are added to the query, columns should include source references as part of their names.
+Input column names, when created, should have generated names that reference the source of the columns.
+For example, a column `full_name` from the `Person` table, linked by the column `actor_id` in `Movie` would be named `movie_actor full_name`

 In cases where the column names match the patterns applied in Mathesar, we could detect redundant suffixes like `id` and strip them off for shortening the names (e.g. `sequel title` instead of `sequel_id title`).